sourcegraph/sourcegraph-public-snapshot/doc/user/campaigns/index.md

 <!-- > TODO(sqs) screenshot -->

-If you lack read access to a repository, you can only see [limited information about the changes to that repository](managing_access.md#repository-permissions-for-campaigns) (and not the repository name, file paths, or diff).
+If you lack read access to a repository, you can only see [limited information about the changes to that repository](managing_access.md#repository-permissions-for-campaigns).

 ## Updating a campaign